thedev132/hcb/dev-docs/guides/fees.md

 ### When do we charge them?

-`BankFeeJob::Weekly` runs every week.
+`BankFee::WeeklyJob` runs every week.
 It just calls `BankFeeService::Weekly`.

 It runs through every event with pending fees, and creates one `BankFee` record per event.
 So this is this event’s “fee” for this week.
 It then creates one `FeeRevenue` that is HCB’s revenue for that week.

 But these are just records in a database, they don’t appear on our bank statement.
 And that’s the number one rule of HCB, every transaction must appear on our bank statement.

-That’s the job of `BankFeeJob::Nightly` / `BankFeeService::Nightly`.
+That’s the job of `BankFee::NightlyJob` / `BankFeeService::Nightly`.

 It loops through the pending `BankFee`s and `FeeRevenue`s and creates Column transfers for them.
 It 99% of cases the flow looks like this: